Do Probiotics Make You Poop?

 Probiotics have shown great promise in treating diarrhoea caused by viral infections and antibiotics.
 Antibiotics and infection can disrupt the digestive system's natural balance of bacteria; probiotics can help restore it after that.
 People with ulcerative colitis, mild colitis flare-ups, and intestinal illnesses may benefit from probiotics.

-Many people will find it safe to experiment with probiotics since they don't tend to cause side effects.
+Many people will find it safe to experiment with probiotics since they are generally well-tolerated.
 Therefore, if you're considering taking probiotics for constipation, you should talk with your healthcare provider or dietitian first.
 Probiotics may also increase the risk of developing a severe infection in some immunocompromised individuals.
 People with cancer are especially at risk of infection or probiotic side effects.
 Probiotics may be contraindicated in premature infants, people with short bowel syndrome, patients with central venous catheters, and people with heart valve disease.

 In addition, probiotics shouldn't be used to replace a visit with a healthcare professional in cases of symptoms like chronic constipation that are new or troubling.
 You should contact your healthcare provider as soon as possible if you have chronic constipation that doesn't respond to probiotic treatment or other lifestyle changes.
 Chronic constipation may signal something more serious.